 The arguments in the book are rich and dense, fully deserving of a close reading.
 I’ll just quote a bit from his UT talk to give an idea of the interaction between Victorian literature, and Darwin’s theory of natural selection.

 “So, this quote is from Man’s Place in Nature, where Huxley argues, ‘But there is no absolute structural line of demarcation between the animals and ourselves.
 Huxley is here openly embracing one of the most radical implications of Darwin’s theory, the complete continuity of human beings with other forms of biological life.
 The idea that our species, including our own conscious experience, is embodied material produced by and enmeshed in the natural world and the web of life.’
 So far so good.
-But then, the very next breath, he changes gears: ‘At the same time, you hear the men and the men all the same, no one is more convinced than I am of the vastness of the gulf between civilized men and the roots, whereas more certain than whether from them or not is surely not of them.’
+But then, the very next breath, he changes gears: ‘At the same time no one is more strongly convinced than I am of the vastness of the gulf between civilized men and the brutes, or is more certain that whether from them or not, he is assuredly not of them.’

 “It’s a bizarre moment because he seems to be saying two opposite things at once: There’s no line of demarcation between humans and other animals, and yet there is a vast gulf.
 What exactly is a gulf?
 A divide, an abyss?
 And how is that not a form of demarcation?
 The felt sense of discontinuity is conjured as much through the quiet shift in the ground of figuration towards a kind of strategic lyrical vagueness as it is through the figure itself.